 We hit the road out of Stowe, Vermont in the morning to find this waterfall, and had the whole place to ourselves.
 The walk to this beauty is wet, muddy, and steep in some spots.
 Be prepared that a portion of this walkway is made out of thin wooden planks with a lot of bounce, barely keeping your feet out of the puddles below them.
 Drawing closer, it feels like climbing up just another hill in the middle of a forest.
 We wondered if we were on the right trail.
 Once you crest the top of the hill, Moss Glen Falls suprisingly meanders 125 feet down the opposite hillside.
 Test your balance while jumping from rock to rock toward the falls.

 While none of these waterfalls are extremely difficult to access, some of them can have a few challenges.
 The paths vary from slick, rocky, steep inclines/declines, and even stairs.
 So, be sure to have good footwear!
 Just a short walk in the woods gets you to each of these places.
 Take some time to smell the fresh mountain air, hear the breeze through the trees, and let the excitement build as you work towards the rushing water.
 This is a great active way to break up time in the car and experience how awesome nature is!

-Think you’ll go chasing these New England Waterfalls?
-Tell us about your plans in the comments below!
+Think you’ll go chasing these New England waterfalls?

 P.S.
 This post contains affiliate links.
 If you click on one and make a purchase, I might make a little extra spending money, at no extra cost to you.
 As always, all opinions are my own